ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

     with effort.
 * A file may be added to the media folder but then not attached to the desired database element.
 Common when working quickly.
+* A file may be added to RM, but then removed from all previous uses, leaving it "un-tagged".
+    No harm in leaving it, but cleanup may be desirable.

-This utility will help identify both issues.
+This utility will help identify these issues.

 The utility can perform 3 functions, as specified in the ini file Options section: